Skip to main content

 About the Academy

-The Academy of Exercise Medicine is a non profit 501(3c) organization formed from a working group of 30+ clinician-scientists with backgrounds in Pediatrics, Internal Medicine, Cardiology, Pulmonary Diseases, Exercise science, and other disciplines.
+The Academy of Exercise Medicine is a non profit 501(3c) organization formed by a working group of 30+ clinician-scientists with backgrounds in Pediatrics, Internal Medicine, Cardiology, Pulmonology, Exercise Science, and other disciplines.

 Our Mission